kevinbeaty/hamburger/README.md

   return burger()
 }
 ```

-Note the first task will not be run until the thunk is executed and any subsequent task will not run until prior tasks has completed.
+Note the first task will not be run until the thunk is executed (by calling with no arguments) and any subsequent task will not run until prior tasks have completed.
 The returned thunk can be executed multiple times with all tasks executed again.
-This can be used for rerunning the same tasks against Promises that may have side effects, e.g. an request to a web service that may change.
-In our example, maybe the contents of the files may change over time.
+This can be used for rerunning the same tasks that may have side effects, e.g. a request to a web service that changes over time.
+In our example, we could re-execute the task chain if the contents of the files change over time.

 ```javascript
 function concatFilesThunk(dir){